HumanSignal/label-studio/docs/source/guide/persistent_storage.md

   ]
 }
 ```
-4. After you added an IAM policy, configure your `lse-values.yaml` file:
+4. After you add an IAM policy, configure your `lse-values.yaml` file:
 ```yaml
 global:
   persistence: